jagmoreira/jagmoreira.github.io/README.md

     $ pelican content -o output -s pelicanconf.py
     $ ghp-import output

-The `pelican-quickstart` script will ask you once for all necessary parameters and then will create a `gh-pages` Fabric task that automates the process even more: `$ fab gh_pages`
+The `pelican-quickstart` script will ask you once for all necessary parameters and then will create a `gh-pages` Fabric task that automates the process even more: `$ fab gh_pages`.

+Then, just make sure to add the **output** folder to the `.gitignore` to prevent from accidentally commiting it to the **develop** branch.

 ## Development workflow